MichielNoback/java_gitbook/04_oop/enums.md

 }
 ```

-Here, I have defined an enum with four values: G, A, T, and C. You can do some nice things with it already.
+Here, I have defined an enum with four values: G, A, T, and C. As a convention, enum value names must always be all-caps.
+You can do some nice things with it already.

 ```java
 package enums;

 public final class EnumDemo {
     public static void main(final String[] args) {
         EnumDemo enumDemo = new EnumDemo();
         enumDemo.start();